Ashinee-20/Quantum-Cancer-Classifier/README.md

 # Qunatum-Cancer-Classifier
-Comparison between Classical Support Vector Classifier with Quantum Support Vector Classifer on Breast Cancer Dataset
+Created a Quantum Support Vector Classifier from scratch and discussed a comparison between Classical Support Vector Classifier with Quantum Support Vector Classifer on Breast Cancer Dataset